The ASC is an independent, international non-profit organisation. To achieve our goals the ASC programme is:

 A globally recognised, market-oriented programme that aims to promote meaningful improvements in aquaculture production in a credible and cost efficient way that adds real value to producers and buyers of certified products.

-The ASC Standards are developed in line with Food and Agriculture Organisation (FAO) of the United Nations Guidelines and is the only aquaculture certification scheme to be recognised as a full member of the ISEAL Alliance Code of Good Practice for Setting Social and Environmental Standards, which requires inclusive and transparent standard setting.
+The ASC Standards are developed in line with Food and Agriculture Organisation (FAO) of the United Nations Guidelines and ISEAL Standard Setting Code of Good Practice.

 We also use the ISEAL Code of Good Practice for Assessing the Impacts of Social and Environmental Standards to demonstrate the ongoing validity of our work.